-It is clear that the earliest spatial cognition could not have used full euclidean geometry, including its uniform metric.
-I suspect that the metrical version of geometry was a result of a collection of transitions adding richer and richer non-metrical relationships, including networks of partial orderings of size, distance, angle, speed, curvature, etc. Later indefinitely extendable partial metrics were added: distance between X and Y is at least three times the distance between P and Q and at most five times that distance.
-Such procedures could allow previously used standards to sub-divided with arbitrarily increasing precision.
-At first this must have been applied only to special cases, then later somehow (using what cognitive mechanisms) extrapolated indefinitely, implicitly using a Kantian form of potential infinity (long before Kant realised the need for this).
+It is clear that the earliest spatial cognition could not have used full Euclidean geometry, including its uniform metric.
+I suspect that the metrical version of geometry was a result of a collection of transitions adding richer and richer non-metrical relationships, including networks of partial orderings of size, distance, angle, speed, curvature, etc.

+Later, indefinitely extendable partial metrics were added: distance between X and Y is at least three times the distance between P and Q and at most five times that distance.
+Such procedures could allow previously used standards to be sub-divided with arbitrarily increasing precision.
+At first this must have been applied only to special cases, then later somehow (using what cognitive mechanisms?) extrapolated indefinitely, implicitly using a Kantian form of potential infinity (long before Kant realised the need for this).

 Filling in the details of such a story, and relating it to varieties of cognition not only in the ancestors of humans but also many other existing species will be a long term multi-disciplinary collaborative task, with deep implications for neuroscience, robotics, psychology, philosophy of mathematics and philosophy of mind.
 (Among others.)

 Moreover, human toddlers appear to be capable of making proto-mathematical discoveries ("toddler theorems") even if they are unaware of what they have done.
+The learning process starts in infancy, but seems to involve different kinds of advance at different stages of development, involving different domains as suggested by Karmiloff-Smith in [3].

-But the process starts in infancy, e.g. when I saw a 11 month old infant discover, apparently with great delight, that she could hold a ball between her upturned foot and the palm of her hand.
-(Picture to be added.)
+For example, I recently saw an 11 month old infant discover, apparently with great delight, that she could hold a ball between her upturned foot and the palm of her hand.
+That sort of discovery could not have been made by a one month old child.
+Why not? $\frac{10}{10}$